MarioChao/pie-hiking-plugin/Log.md

 Server-sided lighting update is now applied on each client separatedly (tweened), then applied on the server instantly.

+Fixed default post-processing effects having significant intensities and other effects.

 ## [v1.3.5] Lighting zones + UIUtil invisible + Small fixes | 2025/12/20

 Added `LightingZones`, client-sided zones that change the lighting according to a child "LightingConfig" `ModuleScript`.